masone/ogn/README.md

 ## Purpose

-Automated detection of starts and landings on a defined airfield by processing the APRS traffic from the [Open Glider Network OGN](glidernet.org).
+Automated detection of starts and landings on a defined airfield by processing the APRS traffic from the (Open Glider Network OGN)[http://glidernet.org].
+Work in progress.

+## Features

+- Detection of starts and landings
+- Calculation of total flight time
+- Detection of launch type (winch, tow, self start)

+## Notes

+Here's a few things you should know.

+### Coverage

+The (coverage tool)[http://ognrange.onglide.com/] displays the theoretical range of receivers.
+Make sure your airfield is covered by a nearby receiver and not in a dead spot.

+### Tracked aircrafts

+This tool only tracks aircrafts which are FLARM equipped and found in the (OGN devices database)[http://ddb.glidernet.org/].
+Yes, this also includes your tow plane.

+### Accuracy

+Please note that the detected start and landing times are approximate only.
+Due to several technical reasons, you have to expect a small offset from the real start time.
+In my experience, they're no more than 1-2 minutes off.

+### Default constants

+There are a few constants in the code.
+They work very well for the airfield I am tracking but might need some tweaking if yours is substantially different.
+The same goes for the detection of the start type.
+The constants work well for our tow plane type and winch cord length.

 ## Installation